The Purple Belt Paradigm

 Good luck, and I look forward to tying this belt around your waist when the time is right.

-The 12 Methods of a Mantis Boxer
+The 12 Strategies of a Mantis Boxer

 Hook (Gōu 勾)